DataDog/dd-sdk-cpp/README.md

 By integrating the SDK into your application and using features like Logging and [Real User Monitoring (RUM)](https://docs.datadoghq.com/real_user_monitoring/), you can visualize and analyze the real-time performance and user journeys of your application's individual users.

-In addition to adding SDK functionality to native applications, the Datadog C++ SDK also makes it possible to create FFI bindings to other languages [via its C API](#using-the-c-api-1).
+In addition to adding SDK functionality to native applications, the Datadog C++ SDK also makes it possible to create Foreign Function Interface (FFI) bindings to other languages [through its C API](#using-the-c-api-1).

 ## Building and Installation